Aarik1/dennis_enhanced/README.md

 "Dennis will Shiminheizer your downpour" - Username \
 "Dennis changed my life.
 Ever since he first called me bitch I knew he was special." - Frying1Pans \
-"As soon as I installed Dennis, my pregnancy disappeared!" - Klheba
+"As soon as I installed Dennis, my pregnancy disappeared!" - Klheba \
+"I've had Dennis installed for the better part of two years, I yam physically incapable of registering the phrase Dennis as a name, nor a sound, it is just silence now." - Scoman

 ## How to build